netvl/picopickle/README.md

 * Small and almost dependency-less (the core library depends only on [shapeless]).
-* Extensibility: you can define your own serializators for your types and you can create custom *backends*, that is, you can use the same library for the different serialization formats (collections, JSON, BSON, etc.).
+* Extensibility: you can define your own serializators for your types and you can create custom *backends*, that is, you can use the same library for the different serialization formats (collections, JSON, BSON, etc.); other parts of the serialization behavior like nulls handling can also be customized.
+* Flexibility and convenience: default serialization format is fine for most uses, but it can be customized almost arbitrarily with the support of a convenient converters DSL.
-* Static serialization without reflection: shapeless [`Generic`][Generic] macros are used to provide serializers for arbitrary types.
+* Static serialization without reflection: shapeless [`Generic`][Generic] macros are used to provide serializers for arbitrary types, which means that no reflection is used.

   [shapeless]: https://github.com/milessabin/shapeless
   [Generic]: https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#generic-representation-of-sealed-families-of-case-classes